NS2CDT/ns2_beta/README.md

 - Alien

     - Innate Regeneration
         - The innate regeneration of aliens stops as soon as they are above 30 % of their max hp.

+    - Fixed Healing Soft clamp
+        - If an Alien structure or player is healed by more than 14%/sec of their total effective hit points any additional healing is reduced by 66% .

     - Upgrades
         - Vampirism